ak-ashish14/docs.getcloudify.org/content/manager/upload-blueprint.md

 1. On the **Blueprints** widget, click **Upload**.
    ![The blueprint upload button]({{< img "ui/ui_upload_blueprint_button.png" >}})
-2. In the blueprints dialog, either specify the URL of the blueprint archive, or select it from the filesystem.
+2. In the Upload blueprint dialog, either specify the URL of the blueprint archive, or select it from the filesystem.
    ![The blueprint upload dialog]({{< img "ui/ui-upload-blueprint.png" >}})
 3. Specify a distinguishing name for the blueprint.
    For example, you might want to specify one instance of the blueprint upload as `blueprint-template` and another as a `blueprint-with-input`.